qvotaxon/i18nWeave-vscode/README.md

 <font color="orange">**Note**: Please be aware that this extension is currently under development.
 Use it with the understanding that features and functionality may change.</font>

-i18nWeave is a Visual Studio Code extension designed to streamline the management of translation files within development projects.
-Its goal is to reduce the amount of time software developers waste on translation-related tasks, allowing them to focus more on coding and improving productivity.

 See the website [i18nWeave.com](https://i18nweave.com/) for more info.
 Of course available in multiple languages thanks to i18nWeave.

 <!-- ## Screenshots -->